 For the non-residential receivers, it is generally accepted by DEC that the facade of a typical light framed building with the windows partly open to allow adequate air flow will attenuate approximately 10 dB(A).
-The cumulative industrial noise level outside the Ulan school and church must, therefore, not exceed an effective ANL (external) of 50 dB(A), L{eq} .
+The cumulative industrial noise level outside the Ulan Public School and both churches must, therefore, not exceed an effective ANL (external) of 50 dB(A), $L{\rm eq}$ .